ScriptSmith/instamancer/README.md

 ###### [Install](#Install) | [Usage](#Usage) | [Website](https://scriptsmith.github.io/instamancer/) | [FAQ](FAQ.md)

 Instamancer is a new type of scraping tool that leverages Puppeteer's ability to intercept requests made by a webpage to an API.

-Read more about how instamancer works [here](https://scriptsmith.github.io/instamancer/).
+Read more about how Instamancer works [here](https://scriptsmith.github.io/instamancer/).

 ### Features
 - Scrape hashtags, locations and users